Export documentary letter of credit

 - It can be issued on a 'sight' or 'term' basis: sight means that drafts are drawn for immediate payment, term means that drafts are drawn on a term payment basis - e.g. 30 days after sight, 90 days from bill of lading.

 Know the risks

-Overseas bank and country risk can be eliminated by having Westpac confirm or add their guarantee to the documentary credit (subject to availability).
+Issuing bank and country risk may be mitigated by having Westpac confirm or add their guarantee to the documentary credit (subject to availability).
 Guarantee of payment is reliant on presentation of documents in strict compliance with the terms and conditions of the documentary credit.